Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: MODEL

-The AdS vacua is characterized by negative curvature and a negative $\Lambda$, and do not have matter and radiation.
-From a general perspective, the initial curvature energy density $\rho_k$ and the cosmological-constant energy density $\rho_\Lambda$ are expected to be of the same order of magnitude.
-Since the Fab-Four theory possesses the Self-Tuning property, the initial conditions of the scalar field are not have a strict scale constraint.
-We set $\alpha_i=1$ and choose initial condition in order to test the effectiveness of the Self-Tuning mechanism.
-It should be emphasized that, the number of the gravitational constant $G$ may in principle be modified in this theory.
-The corresponding results are shown in Fig.~\ref{fig:AdS evolution}.
+The AdS vacuum is characterized by negative curvature and a negative $\Lambda$, and contains neither matter nor radiation.
+We set the initial curvature energy density $\rho_k$ and the cosmological-constant energy density $\rho_\Lambda$ are expected to be of the same order of magnitude.
+As a representative numerical example, we take the remaining dimensionless parameters to be $\alpha_i=1$ and specify the initial conditions as given in the caption of Fig.~\ref{fig:AdS evolution}.
+We then compare the evolution of the open-AdS background in the presence and absence of the scalar field.